-Three-time Oscar-nominated filmmaker Yorgos Lanthimos (The Lobster and The Favourite) puts an idiosyncratic spin on the story of Frankenstein's monster in Poor Things, which stars Emma Stone (herself a three-time Oscar nominee who won Best Actress for her performance in La La Land) as a young woman brought back to life.
-This marks the director's third collaboration with the star following The Favourite and the short film Bleat, with another forthcoming: Stone next stars in Lanthimos' AND.
+Three-time Oscar-nominated filmmaker Yorgos Lanthimos (The Lobster and The Favourite) puts an idiosyncratic spin on the story of Frankenstein's monster in Poor Things, a Victorian fantasy in which Emma Stone (herself a three-time Oscar nominee who won Best Actress for her performance in La La Land) plays a young woman brought back to life and unleashed upon the world.

 In Poor Things, Bella Baxter (Stone) is reanimated by a mad scientist, Dr. Godwin Baxter (Willem Dafoe).
-Newly re-alive, Bella runs off with the debauched Duncan Wedderburn (Mark Ruffalo) to explore the world, where she discovers her purpose in life.
-The cast also includes Ramy Youssef, Jerrod Carmichael and Christopher Abbott.
+Newly re-alive, Bella runs off with the debauched Duncan Wedderburn (Mark Ruffalo) to discover her purpose in life, along the way meeting a color cast of characters played by Ramy Youssef, Jerrod Carmichael, Christopher Abbott, and Margaret Qualley.

-Poor Things arrives in theaters on September 8.
-Watch the trailer below.
+Poor Things premiered at the 80th Venice International Film Festival, where it won the Golden Lion, and opens in theaters on Dec.
+8. Watch the trailer below.

 Searchlight Pictures also released an extended look trailer in which Stone says, "I wanted to play Bella because it felt like acceptance of what it is to be a woman, to be free, to be scared and brave."